Red Stream: Advanced Theory and Techniques

 Red Stream +plus For those planning to become certified with the Canadian Association for Play Therapy there will be an additional 3 hour on-line program: Integrative Play Therapy – Creating a pathway for working as an integrative play therapist.

-APT Route: To become a Registered Play Therapist (RPT) with the Association of Play Therapy (APT) one of the requirements is to complete 150 hours of approved training.
-The Green Stream, combined with the Red Stream, provides all of the required play therapy training hours.
+APT Route: To become a Registered Play Therapist (RPT) with the Association of Play Therapy (APT) one of the requirements is to complete 150 hours of approved training in play therapy.
+The Green Stream, combined with the Red Stream, provides 150 play therapy training hours.

 CAPT Route: To become a Certified Play Therapist (CPT) with the Canadian Association for Play Therapy (CAPT), Canadian standards require 180 hours of play therapy training from a CAPT Approved Provider, or from an institute of higher learning.
 Participants who intend to become Certified Play Therapists should take the Green Stream, Red Stream +plus , and 1 core (3-day) Yellow Stream Certificate Program.
 It is recommended that participants take the Yellow Stream Certificate in Sandplay with Special Populations to fulfill the 180-hour requirement.